Hot tubs and spas come in an array of shapes and sizes, and can be equipped with scores of accessories. Accordingly, they have a wide range of prices.

 Choosing the right spa depends on its intended use, how big your deck is, and what structural alterations will be required for your deck.
 In addition, you’ll need to know the cost of installation, day-to-day expenses, and how much you can expect to recoup on your investment should you sell your home.

 Different Types of Spas and Their Costs

 Choosing a spa can be challenging.
-You’ll need to select from a dazzling number of accessories, including cup holders, colored LED lights, iPod docks, stereo systems, pop-up TV screens, and even waterproof keyboards.
+You’ll need to select from a dazzling number of accessories, including cup holders, colored LED lights, even waterproof keyboards.

 “The gadgetry is there to catch your eye while shopping,” cautions Erich Johanson, an experienced spa installer in Olympia, Wash.
 He recommends choosing established manufacturers and narrowing your choice from there.
 “Look at the national brands and find one you like,” he says.
 “Then chose a model that has the features you want.”

 His top recommendation is for “full-foam” insulation—a high-density, closed-cell polyurethane foam that fills the cavity between the fiberglass tub shell and the outer cabinet and helps reduce heat loss.
 In addition, full-foam insulation helps reduce noise and adds stability to the entire unit.